Insurgency in Khyber Pakhtunkhwa: Outbreak of fighting

 Military Intelligence map: In 2004, the military action took place to remove the terrorist elements when many foreign fighters found sanctuary after escaping from Tora Bora (lit.
 Black Caves) of Afghanistan, via Safed Koh range, to Wana of Pakistan.

-On 16 March 2004, a bloody mountainous battle between the Pakistan Army troops and the foreign fighters of al-Qaeda was fought in the White Mountains of South Waziristan.
-The Pakistani media speculated that Pakistan Army had surrounded a "high value target" in the mountainous region, possibly al-Qaeda's then-second-in-command Ayman al-Zawahiri.
+On 16 March 2004, a bloody mountainous battle between the Pakistan Army troops and the foreign fighters of Al-Qaeda was fought in the White Mountains of South Waziristan.
+The Pakistani media speculated that Pakistan Army had surrounded a "high value target" in the mountainous region, possibly Al-Qaeda's then-second-in-command Ayman al-Zawahiri.
 According to the military intelligence in 2004, all militants were Chechens, Uzbeks, and Tajiks who were trying to flee Black Caves (Tora Bora of Afghanistan).
-After a week of the battle, the entire area was captured and as many as 400 al-Qaeda operatives were apprehended by the Pakistan Army.
+After a week of the battle, the entire area was captured and as many as 400 Al-Qaeda operatives were apprehended by the Pakistan Army.
 In spite of its success, the army failed to capture Zawahiri.
 The ISPR later admitted that it was Soviet Uzbek Tohir Yo'ldosh who was surrounded, not Zawahiri.

 By 2004, additional battalions were stationed by General Musharraf to help curb infiltration into Pakistan through its porous border.
 The Military Intelligence, Covert Action Division (CAD) and army troops found many caves and tunnels in White Mountain range used by the foreign fighters before the military action took place.
 The Military Intelligence accounts maintained that the tunnels were led into Afghanistan, possible Tora Bora region.
 Though it is difficult to know how effective the cordon was on the first night of the military suspension but the military intelligence accounts did confirm that many high-value foreign fighters might have escaped through these tunnels and caves back to Afghanistan.

-On 7 October 2004, Musharraf approved the appointment of his close aide, General Ehsan ul Haq from ISI, who superseded seven colleagues; his appointment was brutally criticized by the media.
+On 7 October 2004, Musharraf approved the appointment of his close aide, General Ehsan ul Haq from ISI, who superseded seven colleagues; his appointment was brutally criticised by the media.
 After becoming the chairman joint chiefs, General Ehsan-ul-Haq oversaw the ground troops deployment of army only, while the air force and navy were kept out of the region.